 The African American Experience by ABC-CLIO brings voice and context to the lived experiences of African Americans in U.S. history.
 Expertly curated primary and secondary sources illustrate diverse threads of African American social, political, and cultural history.

-The American Indian Experience from ABC-CLIO gives students entry into an often neglected side of American history, illuminating both the historical and contemporary practices of more than 150 Native American tribes across North America.
+Centering American Indian voices and perspectives, The American Indian Experience by ABC-CLIO engages students with the historical experiences and contemporary practices of more than 150 Native American tribes across North America.